Czech language: Consonants

 The consonants /r/, /l/, and /m/ can be syllabic, acting as syllable nuclei in place of a vowel.
 Strč prst skrz krk ("Stick [your] finger through [your] throat") is a well-known Czech tongue twister using syllabic consonants but no vowels.

 Stress

 Each word has primary stress on its first syllable, except for enclitics (minor, monosyllabic, unstressed syllables).
 In all words of more than two syllables, every odd-numbered syllable receives secondary stress.
 Stress is unrelated to vowel length; both long and short vowels can be stressed or unstressed.
-Vowels are never reduced in tone (e.g. to schwa sounds) when unstressed.
+Vowels are never reduced (e.g. to schwa sounds) when unstressed.
 When a noun is preceded by a monosyllabic preposition, the stress usually moves to the preposition, e.g. do Prahy "to Prague".

 Grammar

 Czech grammar, like that of other Slavic languages, is fusional; its nouns, verbs, and adjectives are inflected by phonological processes to modify their meanings and grammatical functions, and the easily separable affixes characteristic of agglutinative languages are limited.

 Czech inflects for case, gender and number in nouns and tense, aspect, mood, person and subject number and gender in verbs.

 Parts of speech include adjectives, adverbs, numbers, interrogative words, prepositions, conjunctions and interjections.
 Adverbs are primarily formed from adjectives by taking the final ý or í of the base form and replacing it with e, ě, y, or o.
 Negative statements are formed by adding the affix ne- to the main verb of a clause, with one exception: je (he, she or it is) becomes není.